-What do your customers really want from loyalty programmes?
+What do your patrons really want from loyalty programs?
 Let them tell you!
 Get answers straight from your arts management software, plus top industry insights.

 Changes in audience loyalty

-Performing arts organisations are on the road to recovery from the massive shifts in attendance brought by Covid-19.
+Performing arts organizations are on the road to recovery from the massive shifts in attendance brought by COVID-19.
 But consumer needs aren’t the same as they were pre-pandemic.
 Flexibility matters to subscribers now more than ever.
-One area you might be seeing this increased desire for flexibility is in audience response to your loyalty programmes.
+One area you might be seeing this increased desire for flexibility is in audience response to your loyalty programs.

 A study conducted by our partners at JCA Arts Marketing revealed that, between 2021-22 and 2022-23, fixed subscriptions declined by about 9%, but flexible models saw substantial growth.
 Multibuy packages sales increased by 43%, while flexible subscriptions and memberships saw an even bigger increase, more than doubling.

-These are broad trends we’re seeing across the whole industry, but what about your organisation?
-By combining aggregate studies by sector experts with insights from your own audience data, you can put yourself in the best position to understand what’s worked, and not worked, in the past, and how to optimise your approach to the future.
+These are broad trends we’re seeing across the whole industry, but what about your organization?
+By combining aggregate studies by sector experts with insights from your own audience data, you can put yourself in the best position to understand what’s worked, and not worked, in the past, and how to optimize your approach to the future.

 What you can learn from your audience data